Visa policy of Guinea: Non-ordinary passports

 Additionally, holders of diplomatic or service passports issued to nationals of China, Romania, Russia, South Africa and Zimbabwe do not require a visa for a maximum stay of 90 days.
 Holders of diplomatic passports of Turkey do not require a visa for a stay of up to 90 days.

 Visa on arrival

 According to Timatic, nationals of the United Arab Emirates can obtain a visa on arrival for a maximum stay of 90 days.
 This information, however, is not supported by the official website of the Central Directorate of the Border Police (DCPAF) of the Ministry of Security and Civil Protection of Guinea, which states that UAE nationals must obtain an eVisa.

 Electronic Visa (e-Visa)

 Nationals of all countries and territories that require a visa can obtain an electronic visa.
-The e-Visa is available for stays up to 90 days.
+The e-Visa is available for stays up to 90 days..
+The fee is $100 for stays of up to 90 days.
+Processing typically takes 3–4 business days, however, delays may occur.

 Citizens of Canada and the United States who obtain an e-Visa can stay in Guinea for up to 5 years.